Prompt Fuzzing for Fuzz Driver Generation: Abstract

 \section{Abstract}

-Writing high-quality fuzz drivers is time-consuming and requires a deep understanding of the library.
-However, the performance of the state-of-the-art automatic fuzz driver generation techniques leaves a lot to be desired.
-Fuzz drivers, which are learned from consumer code, can reach deep states but are restricted to their external inputs.
-On the other hand, interpretative fuzzing can explore most APIs but requires numerous attempts in a vast search space.
+Crafting high-quality fuzz drivers not only is time-consuming but also requires a deep understanding of the library.
+However, the state-of-the-art automatic fuzz driver generation techniques fall short of expectations.
+While fuzz drivers derived from consumer code can reach deep states, they have limited coverage.
+Conversely, interpretative fuzzing can explore most API calls but requires numerous attempts within a large search space.
 We propose \tool, a coverage-guided fuzzer for prompt fuzzing that iteratively generates fuzz drivers to explore undiscovered library code.
-To explore API usage in fuzz drivers during prompt fuzzing, we proposed several key techniques: instructive program generation, erroneous program sanitization, coverage-guided prompt mutation, and constrained fuzzer fusion.
-We implemented \tool and evaluated its effectiveness on 14 real-world libraries, comparing it against OSS-Fuzz and the state-of-the-art fuzz driver generation solution (i.e., Hopper).
-The experiment results demonstrate that the fuzz drivers generated by \tool achieve higher branch coverage that is 1.61 times greater than that of OSS-Fuzz and 1.67 times greater than that of Hopper.
-In addition, the fuzz drivers generated by \tool successfully detect 33 true bugs out of a total of 44 crashes, which were previously unknown, and 27 of these bugs have been confirmed by the respective communities.
+To explore API usage in fuzz drivers during prompt fuzzing, we propose several key techniques: instructive program generation, erroneous program validation, coverage-guided prompt mutation, and constrained fuzzer scheduling.
+We implemented \tool and evaluated it on 14 real-world libraries.
+Compared with OSS-Fuzz and Hopper (the state-of-the-art fuzz driver generation tool), fuzz drivers generated by \tool achieved 1.61 and 1.63 times higher branch coverage than those by OSS-Fuzz and Hopper, respectively.
+Moreover, the fuzz drivers generated by \tool detected 33 genuine, new bugs out of a total of 49 crashes, out of which 30 bugs have been confirmed by their respective communities.